9 Types of Business Structures in Spain

 • Draft and sign cooperative bylaws

-• Deposit the minimum share capital or contribution fund
+• Deposit the minimum share capital in a Spanish bank account

 • Obtain a tax identification number (NIF)